-The state evaluator and regional evaluators collected primary and secondary data at county, regional, and state levels between September 1, 2014 and June 30, 2015.
-The state evaluator met with regional evaluators at a statewide conference to discuss expectations of assessments for each region.
-Relevant data elements were determined and reliable data sources were identified through a collaborative process among the team of regional evaluators and with support through resources provided by the Southwest Regional Center for Applied Prevention Technologies (CAPT).
-Between October 2014 and June 2015, the state evaluator met with regional evaluators via bi-weekly conference calls to discuss the criteria for processing and collecting data.
-The data was primarily gathered through established secondary sources including federal and state government data sources.
-In addition, region-specific data collected through local organizations, community coalitions, school districts and local-level governments are included to provide unique local-level information.
-Additionally, data was collected through primary sources such as one-on-one interviews and focus groups conducted with stake holders at the regional levels.
+The state evaluator and the regional evaluators collected primary and secondary data at the county, regional, and state levels between September 1, 2015 and May 30, 2016.
+The state evaluator met with the regional evaluators at a statewide conference in September 2016 to discuss the expectations of the regional needs assessment for the third year.

+Between September 2015 and June 2016, the state evaluator met with regional evaluators via bi-weekly conference calls to discuss the criteria for processing and collecting data.
+The information was primarily gathered through established secondary sources including federal and state government agencies.
+In addition, region-specific data collected through local law enforcement, community coalitions, school districts and local-level governments are included to address the unique regional needs of the community.
+Additionally, qualitative data was collected through primary sources such as surveys and focus groups conducted with stakeholders and participants at the regional level.